maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

 In [study 3](study3.py) we give an example using the Fibonacci sequence.

-To keep the source short, we fall back on an iterable that has itself as iterator (with the know downside we can not have two iterators).
+To keep the source short, we fall back on an iterable that has itself as iterator (with the know downside we can not have two iterators active).

 ```python
 # This class is an container of _all_ Fibonacci numbers.